charon/charon/README.md

 ## Related projects

-- [Keycloak](https://www.keycloak.org) – enterprise grade, very similar to goals of this project, but: this project aims to have one account for multiple realms (which we call communities), with custom identites per realm (i.e., the hierarchy/control is different from Keycloak), moreover, it aims to be much simpler in scope, and with admin interface being usable by end-users to manage their communities (Keycloak's admin interface, when enabled for end-users, is quite technical)
+- [Keycloak](https://www.keycloak.org) – enterprise grade, very similar to goals of this project, but: this project aims to have one account for multiple realms (which we call organizations), with custom identites per realm (i.e., the hierarchy/control is different from Keycloak), moreover, it aims to be much simpler in scope, and with admin interface being usable by end-users to manage their organizations (Keycloak's admin interface, when enabled for end-users, is quite technical)
-- [StackExchange](https://stackexchange.com/) – an inspiration for this project with its centralized standard-based account system spawning multiple communities, but not available as a stand-alone open source system
+- [StackExchange](https://stackexchange.com/) – an inspiration for this project with its centralized standard-based account system spawning multiple organizations, but not available as a stand-alone open source system
-- [Sandstorm](https://sandstorm.io/) – another inspiration for this project as it demonstrates how you can decouple user management from apps, making app integration easy, while having a trusted, non-customizable and independent UI for both users and admins; it offers a structure similar to what Charon is targeting (communities of users having instances of apps); moreover, it similarly removes everything related to authentication and permissions out of apps: apps just have to trust a HTTP header which provides information about the current user; their user management is tightly integrated with the platform while Charon is stand-alone (and thus more reusable as a building block) with additional features around privacy and abuse control
+- [Sandstorm](https://sandstorm.io/) – another inspiration for this project as it demonstrates how you can decouple user management from apps, making app integration easy, while having a trusted, non-customizable and independent UI for both users and admins; it offers a structure similar to what Charon is targeting (organizations of users having instances of apps); moreover, it similarly removes everything related to authentication and permissions out of apps: apps just have to trust a HTTP header which provides information about the current user; their user management is tightly integrated with the platform while Charon is stand-alone (and thus more reusable as a building block) with additional features around privacy and abuse control
-- [Google Account](https://en.wikipedia.org/wiki/Google_Account) – another inspiration of great user flows and quality, but not open source and thus not reusable, moreover, accounts are not shared between domains (which we call communities) but are tied to a domain, something which we want to change with this project (in Charon, you have only one account but multiple identities for different domains)
+- [Google Account](https://en.wikipedia.org/wiki/Google_Account) – another inspiration of great user flows and quality, but not open source and thus not reusable, moreover, accounts are not shared between domains (which we call organizations) but are tied to a domain, something which we want to change with this project (in Charon, you have only one account but multiple identities for different domains)
 - [Ory](https://www.ory.sh/) – open source identity infrastructure supporting OAuth and OpenID Connect, with focus on standard compliance, with this project it shares the realization